csbg/Hands-on-Biomedical-Data/day3.md

 ![#1589F0](https://placehold.co/15x15/1589F0/1589F0.png) `Exercise 3.10:`
 * Looking at the correlation heatmap and MDS plot - do you see strong effects and clear differences between groups?
 * Does it make sense to filter lowly expressed genes?
 * Which treatment has the largest effects?
+Most significant genes?
+Biggest differences (log fold changes)?
 * Do you trust the results of differential expression?
 * Looking at the enriched genes and pathways - are the results expected?